-Heat oven to 300 degrees.
-Coat 5 mini bundt cake tins with nonstick baking spray; set aside.
+Heat oven to 300 F. Coat 5 mini Bundt cake tins with nonstick baking spray; set aside.

 Place chocolate chips and coffee in bowl and heat in microwave for 30 seconds on 50 percent power; stir until smooth.
 Heat at 15-second intervals until chocolate is completely melted.

 In medium bowl, whisk together sugar, flour, cocoa powder, baking soda, baking powder, and salt.